 Credits: 4 Course #: MGT 321 Professor: Michael Kamins

-- Gain practical instruction in the application of marketing practices.
+- Gain experience with practical tools for improving marketing practices.

 Business Analytics I